ledoge/novideo_srgb/README.md

 * The option "Disable 8-bit color optimization" can be used to get better color accuracy in true 10-bit workflows at the cost of 8-bit accuracy.
 Only enable this if you really know you're working with 10-bit color.
 * Only the VCGT (if present), TRC and PCS matrix parts of an ICC profile are used.
 If present, the A2B1 data is used to calculate (hopefully) higher quality TRC and PCS matrix values.

+# Known issues

+* The color space transform does not get applied properly to the mouse cursor, which results in it having wrong gamma and colors.
+This should be hardly noticeable with the default Windows cursor.
+Workaround: Force software rendering of the cursor, e.g. using [SoftCursor](https://www.monitortests.com/forum/Thread-SoftCursor).

 # Dithering

 Applying any kind of calibration on the GPU-level usually results in banding unless dithering is used.
 By default, NVIDIA GPUs do not apply dithering to full range RGB output.
 Therefore, it is recommended that you use the dither controls to enable and configure dithering.
 "Bits" should be set to match the bit depth of your GPU output, and "Mode" can be set to whatever looks best to you.
 Note that "Temporal" works by rapidly switching between colors, which some people's eyes are sensitive to.